danlentz/clj-uuid/README.md

 #### Generators

-_(function)_    `v0 []`
+_(function)_    `null []`

-> Return the null UUID, #uuid "00000000-0000-0000-0000-000000000000"
+> Return the null UUID, a special form of sentinel UUID that is specified to have
+> all 128 bits set to zero: #uuid "00000000-0000-0000-0000-000000000000"

 _(function)_    `max []`

-> Return the maximum UUID, #uuid "ffffffff-ffff-ffff-ffff-ffffffffffff"
+> Return the max UUID, a special form of sentinel UUID that is specified to have
+> all 128 bits set to one: "#uuid "ffffffff-ffff-ffff-ffff-ffffffffffff"

 _(function)_    `v1 []`

 > Generate a v1 (time-based) unique identifier, guaranteed to be unique
 > and thread-safe regardless of clock precision or degree of concurrency.
 > Creation of v1 UUID's does not require any call to a cryptographic
->  generator and can be accomplished much more efficiently than v1, v3, v5,
+> generator and can be accomplished much more efficiently than v3, v4, v5, v7,
 > or squuid's.
 A v1 UUID reveals both the identity of the computer that
 > generated the UUID and the time at which it did so.
 Its uniqueness across
 > computers is guaranteed as long as MAC addresses are not duplicated.

 _(function)_    `v3 [^UUID namespace ^Object local-name]`